casal9712/CourseProject/Codebook.md

 	Identifier for volunteers
 		1-30

-##The variables represented in the output dataset contains the following additional variables.
-They are summarized means of each feature selection from the raw values group by activitycat and ID.
-(Please refer to the bottom of this document for additional information on the raw values)
+##The variables represented in the output dataset contains the following 66 additional variables.
+They are summarized means of each feature selection from the original raw values group by activitycat and ID.
+(PLEASE refer to line 88 of this document for additional information on the original raw values)
 ###Each of the following variables has a range value from -1 to 1.

 ###tBodyAcc-mean()-X